|

 Contents

-The potential from electric infra red technology in industry is enormous.
-It can be used for a wide range of heating, drying and
+The potential from electric infrared technology in industry is enormous.
+It can be used for a wide range of heating, drying and curing applications.
+Because of its

-curing applications.
-Because of its compact size it is easy to fit to existing process lines to achieve increased output in
+compact size it is easy to fit to existing process lines to achieve increased output in conjunction with or as a replacement for more conventional heating methods.

-and batch production processes.
+Electric infrared is well suited to both continuous and batch production processes.

-basic design, these enclosures can be readily tailored to meet the specific requirements of the customer and their process.
+design, these enclosures can be readily tailored to meet the specific requirements of the customer and their process.
+Associated control systems form part of a typical

-soft start facilities with selectable manual or automatic power output control.
+system, using Double R Controls' PHAB controller, which provides all necessary soft start facilities with selectable manual or automatic power output control.

-A large selection of equipment is available, the choice of which will depend on the material to be processed and the process
+A large selection of equipment is available, the choice of which will depend on the material to be processed and the process conditions.
+For example, some materials

-conditions.
-For example, some materials will absorb more energy at one wavelength than at another because of their colour, texture
+will absorb more energy at one wavelength than at another because of their colour, texture or chemical structure.
+Double R Controls therefore offer a full range of

-trials in their production environment.
+test equipment to any prospective customer to undertake trials in their production environment.

-that everyone has a full understanding of this technology.
-This document will be continually updated and shows the revision number
+a full understanding of this technology.
+This document will be continually updated and shows the revision number so that anyone printing this document is fully aware of which

-When understood and correctly applied electric infra red process heating will provide wide raging benefits to industry.
+When understood and correctly applied electric infrared process heating will provide wide raging benefits to industry.

-Double R Controls Ltd. have a range of test equipment that can be loaned/hired to undertake basic tests on samples of material to determine the optimum wavelength of infra red.
-Please consult our sales department for further information relating to the test equipment available.
+Double R Controls Ltd have a range of test equipment that can be loaned/hired to undertake basic tests on samples of material to determine the optimum wavelength

 Heat Transfer